AdvaniaSE/PowerShellFundamentals/03. Update Help Documentation/Detailed.md

 Get-Help about_*
 ```

 In most cases you can read the latest version of the documentation online.
-By using the -Online switch in the Get-Help cmdlet you will automaticaly open a browser with the URL to documentation.
+By using the `-Online` switch parameter in the `Get-Help` cmdlet you will automaticaly open a browser with the URL to documentation.

 ---